 Pulling up to Monart Spa

-First things first: this place is faaaaancy.
+First things first: Monart Spa is faaaaancy.
 I’m saying that in my New Jersey accent, so we’re clear – it’s that kind of faaaaaancy.
 You’ve to buzz to get in the front gates, which sets out its stall pretty early – this is an exclusive spa experience, and not your average hotel-with-hydrotherapy-pool-attached.

-We’re instructed to pull up at the front door, where a valet absolutely will not hear of Stephen carrying his own suitcase, and even takes off our car to the car park for us.
+We’re instructed to pull up at the front door, where a valet absolutely will not hear of Stephen carrying his own suitcase, and even takes our car (okay, Mam’s car) off to the car park for us.
 Props to Monart Spa for that; there’s something really nice about the avenue and the view of the main house, unobstructed by vehicles.

 Check-in time at Monart Spa is from 3pm, and although we’re told to arrive any time from 12pm – from which point we can have use of the spa while we wait for our room to be ready – we arrive a little after 4pm, and quickly head upstairs to change into our robes.